Skip to content

 • Task health is represented by the running count.
 Swarm reschedules a task that fails its health check, so a task that stays running is the cluster's own health signal, the same one docker service ls shows in its REPLICAS column

 • --check-distribution additionally warns when more tasks of a service sit on one node than an even spread (ceil(expected / number of nodes)) would place there.
-All nodes count towards the spread, including a drained one, so both replicas landing on a single node because the other node was drained is still surfaced
+All nodes count towards the spread, including a drained one, so both replicas landing on a single node because the other node was drained is still surfaced.
+Only replicated services are examined: a global service runs one task per node by definition, and a job runs until its work is done

-• To alert when a specific service disappears entirely, pin it with --service=name=count and it will report 0 running tasks (CRIT).
-For the default all-services mode, a removed service simply drops out of the list; use --no-match-severity to alert when the list becomes empty
+• To alert when a specific service disappears entirely, name it with --service.
+A named service the swarm does not know is CRIT, with or without a pinned count.
+In the default all-services mode a removed service simply drops out of the list; use --no-match-severity to alert when the list becomes empty

 • For the node and cluster health of the swarm itself (node down, manager quorum), use the docker-swarm check.
 For plain (non-swarm) container health, use docker-container